-The Agency encourages the growth and diversification of the area's job market by partnering with EKCEP's Kentucky Teleworks, an initiative that allows qualified clients to work from their homes via the Internet, the National Emergency Mining Grant, which provides training for out-of-work miners as well as their spouses, and the National Emergency Community Impact Grant, which provides training for individuals who were laid off from companies that were ancillary to the coal industry.
+The Agency encourages the growth and diversification of the area's job market by partnering with EKCEP's Kentucky Teleworks, an initiative that allows qualified clients to work from their homes via the Internet.
+Through the COVID-19 National Emergency Grant staff are working toward economic recovery from the pandemic by assisting job seekers and employers impacted by pandemic layoffs and shut downs to find new employment and employees.
+The National Healthcare Grant (H1B) provides educational and training opportunities to those interested in pursuing careers in healthcare.
 Agency staff members provide career counseling, resume development, and job training for such employment opportunities as well as technical support and case management.

-Further, the Agency promotes economic development by assisting employers in a variety of ways; pre-screening applicants, coordinating at job fairs, employee testing, recruitment, etc. Funded through a National Emergency Grant, the Agency also enters into several OJT contracts with local employers to re-train and provide long-term employment to out-of-work coal miners.
+Further, the Agency promotes economic development by assisting employers in a variety of ways; pre-screening applicants, coordinating at job fairs, employee testing, recruitment, etc. The Agency also enters into several OJT contracts with local employers to re-train and provide long-term employment.
 The OJT contracts allow for reimbursement for a portion of employee wages.